RodZill4/material-maker/material_maker/doc/node_transform_tiler.rst

 Outputs
 +++++++

-The **Tiler** node outputs the splat image.
+The **Tiler** node outputs the splat image and a secondary output that assigns a random color to each tile.

-The greyscale tiler has a secondary output that assigns a random color to each tile.
+The greyscale tiler has a third output that assigns a UV layout to each tile.

 Parameters
 ++++++++++